BeginnerLevelUP/angular-Ts/README.md

 By adding  `-- standalone false` you are essentially reverting to a pervison version of how angular operates.
 Now that component must have module associated with it.
 To create a module `ng generate module <name>` or `ng g m <name>`.
 This will create folder of the same name with one file move that file to app folder and now create your dependent component.

+Adding `--flat` will create the 4files just without its own folder

 If you want all your components to be modular you can go to the angular.json and config it to do so
 ![standalone](./readmeFiles/standalone.png)